qmhc/vite-plugin-dts/README.md

 export interface PluginOptions {
   /**
-   * Depends on the root directory
+   * Specify root directory
    *
-   * Defaults to 'root' property in your vite config */ root?: string
+   * By Default it base on 'root' of your Vite config, or `process.cwd()` if using Rollup */ root?: string

   /**
-   * Declaration files output directory
+   * Specify declaration files output directory
    *
-   * Supports arrays to output to multiple directories *
+   * Can be specified a array to output to multiple directories *
-   * Defaults to 'build.outDir' property in your vite config */ outputDir?: string | string[]
+   * By Default it base on 'build.outDir' of your Vite config, or `outDir` of tsconfig.json if using Rollup */ outDir?: string | string[]

   /**
-   * Manually sets the root path of entry files
+   * Manually set the root path of the entry files, useful in monorepo *
-   *
-   * The output path of each file will be calculated based on it *
+   * The output path of each file will be calculated base on it *
-   * Defaults to the shortest public path for all files */ entryRoot?: string
+   * By Default it is the smallest public path for all files */ entryRoot?: string

   /**
-   * Project init compilerOptions using by ts-morph
+   * Specify a CompilerOptions to override
    *
    * @default null
    */
   compilerOptions?: ts.CompilerOptions | null

   /**
-   * Project init tsconfig.json file path by ts-morph *
+   * Specify tsconfig.json path
+   *
-   * Plugin also resolves include and exclude files from tsconfig.json *
+   * Plugin also resolve include and exclude files from tsconfig.json *
-   * @default 'tsconfig.json'
-   */
-  tsConfigFilePath?: string
+   * By default plugin will find config form root if not specify */ tsconfigPath?: string

   /**
    * Set which paths should exclude when transform aliases *
-   * If a regular expression, it will test the original import path directly *
    * @default []
    */
   aliasesExclude?: (string | RegExp)[]

   /**
-   * Whether tp transform file name '.vue.d.ts' to '.d.ts'
+   * Whether transform file name '.vue.d.ts' to '.d.ts'
    *
    * @default false
    */
   cleanVueFileName?: boolean

   /**
-   * Whether to transform dynamic imports to static
+   * Whether transform dynamic import to static
    *
-   * Force true when `rollupTypes` is effective
+   * Force `true` when `rollupTypes` is effective
    *
-   * eg. 'import('vue').DefineComponent' to 'import { DefineComponent } from "vue"'
+   * eg. `import('vue').DefineComponent` to `import { DefineComponent } from 'vue'`
    *
    * @default false
    */
   staticImport?: boolean

   /**
-   * Specify a glob of files to include
+   * Manual set include glob
    *
-   * Defaults to 'include' property of the tsconfig.json */
-  include?: string | string[]
+   * By Default it base on 'include' option of the tsconfig.json */ include?: string | string[]

   /**
-   * Specify a glob of files to exclude
+   * Manual set exclude glob
    *
-   * Defaults to 'exclude' property of tsconfig.json and 'node_module/**' when empty */
-  exclude?: string | string[]
+   * By Default it base on 'exclude' option of the tsconfig.json, be 'node_module/**' when empty */ exclude?: string | string[]

   /**
-   * Do not emit if content of file only includes 'export {}' *
+   * Whether remove those `import 'xxx'`
+   *
    * @default true
    */
   clearPureImport?: boolean

   /**
-   * Whether to generate types entry file
+   * Whether generate types entry file
    *
-   * When set to true, will add package.json `types` property to `${outputDir}/index.d.ts` *
+   * When `true` will from package.json types field if exists or `${outDir}/index.d.ts` *
-   * Force true when `rollupTypes` is set
+   * Force `true` when `rollupTypes` is effective
    *
    * @default false
    */
   insertTypesEntry?: boolean

   /**
-   * Set to rollup declaration files after emit
+   * Set whether rollup declaration files after emit
    *
    * Power by `@microsoft/api-extractor`, it will start a new program which takes some time *